neverbot/dotfiles/vscode/readme.md

 Files:

-- `settings.json`: The Global configuration files, just copy its content.
+- `settings.json`: The Global configuration file, just copy its content.

-  Use hard links on Mac OS so the contents are always in sync.
-  `ln /Users/<username>/Library/Application\ Support/Code/User/settings.json settings.json`
+- `keybindings.json`: The key bindings configuration file, just copy its content.

 - `extensions.txt`: List of extensions used.